-- Store Fine China: Coffee filters can be placed between dishes to protect the surface of the finest china.
-Before you stack your dishes, be sure to place a coffee filter between them for added protection from scratches.
+- Store Fine China: Coffee filters can be placed between dishes to protect the surface of the most delicate china.
+Before you stack your dishes, be sure to put a coffee filter between them for added protection from scratches.

 - Ice Cream Cone Caddies: Cut a small hole in the bottom of a coffee filter to create a barrier for drips when eating ice cream cones and popsicles.
 This is a great idea for birthday parties where there will be lots of little ones running around with messy treats.

 - Disposable Bowls: Use cone or basket coffee filters for disposable bowls.
 They are the perfect size for portioning out chips, popcorn, and other treats.
 Use them when camping for easy cleanup, or use them to hold snacks at your desk.

 - Soak Up Grease: Coffee filters are perfect for soaking up grease from French fries, bacon, and other fried foods.
 They are absorbent and clean, so you can feel comfortable placing food on them.